JeremyFongSP/carla-rl/README.md

 * --follow-curriculum

 #### Hyperparameter Tuning
-To test a set of hyperparemeters see the `scripts/test_hyperparameters_parallel.py` script.
-This will let you specify a set of hyperparameters to test different from those specified in the `client/config/base.yaml` file.
+To test a set of hyperparemeters, see the `scripts/test_hyperparameters_parallel.py` script.
+This allows you to specify a set of hyperparameters to test different from `client/config/base.yaml` config files.

 ## Curriculum Learning
 To test out the sequencial learning with CL, add the `--follow-curriculum` flag when training, eg: